ember-learn/guides-source/guides/v1.10.0/understanding-ember/dependency-injection-and-service-lookup.md

 App.inject('route', 'logger', 'logger:main');
 ```

-But ember-cli applications (and libraries) will need to use a more flexible hook, an initializer:
+But Ember CLI applications (and libraries) will need to use a more flexible hook, an initializer:

 ```javascript
 Ember.Application.initializer({